-The goal of the Care Transitions program is to support you the patient in safely transitioning out of the hospital into the community.
-This program includes rehabilitation services, complex continuing care (CCC), Alternate Level of Care (ALC) Program, Palliative Care Unit and the Hospital to Home Program including the Community Medicine Clinic (CMC).
+The goal of Oak Valley Health’s Care Transitions program is to support you the patient in safely transitioning out of the hospital and into the community.
+This program includes rehabilitation services, complex continuing care (CCC), Alternate Level of Care (ALC) Program, Palliative Care Unit, and the Hospital to Home Program including the Community Medicine Clinic (CMC).

 Alternate Level of Care Program

-If you are staying at the hospital but do not require the intensity of resources/services provided in this care setting (acute, complex continuing care, mental health or rehabilitation), you will be designated as ‘alternate level of care (ALC)’ by the physician or her/his delegate.
+If you are staying at the hospital but do not require the intensity of resources/services provided in this care setting (acute, complex continuing care, mental health, or rehabilitation), you will be designated as ‘alternate level of care (ALC)’ by the physician or their delegate.

 Reactivation Care Centre

 If you are staying at the hospital in acute care and you no longer require this level of care, but you still need services to improve your independence and ability to return home, you may be sent to our Reactivation Care Centre (RCC).
 The RCC will help you maximize your individual strengths to your overall health advantage.

 Complex Continuing Care